SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 Climate Policy Priorities

-Walmart is committed to policy advocacy aligned with the Paris Climate Agreement.
-Our advocacy has been consistent with that agreement since 2016.
-In 2021, we memorialized our commitment in a Board-approved Statement on Climate Policy.
-The Statement frames our advocacy around achieving 1.5° Celsius-aligned, science-based national and international climate policies that are consistent with achieving net-zero emissions by 2050 and that equitably address the needs of all stakeholders.
+Walmart's Board-approved Statement on Climate Policy frames our advocacy around achieving 1.5° Celsius-aligned, science-based national and international climate policies that are consistent with achieving net-zero emissions by 2050 and that equitably address the needs of all stakeholders.

 We believe market-based and economy-wide emissions-reduction policies, like a price on carbon, are critical to achieving ambitious reductions in greenhouse gas emissions while supporting economic prosperity.
 We also recognize that market-based, technology-neutral approaches for hard-to-decarbonize sectors can play a valuable role in the absence of economy-wide action.